assadnavi/assadnavi.github.io/_posts/2023-06-12-what-can-be-cons-in-vba.md

 {% endhighlight %}

 <br/>
 The advantage of using this datastructure when representing a list is that `head()` and `tail()` become trivial (respectively retrieving the first or the second elements).
 A basic approach to build a cons in vba will be to base it on vba arrays and create a function to add a value at a beginning of an existing array.
-By doing so, we will be able to reuse the implemented functions head() and tail() on the cons output.
+By doing so, we will be able to reuse the implemented functions head() and tail() over the cons output.
 The function cons() takes two parameters, a value and an array, and returns an array.
 Here are some examples showing the function logic.
 <br/><br/>
 {% highlight cpp %}
 cons of 1 and array [2, 3] is array [1, 2, 3]